ciabo14/SelfDrivingCarND_AdvancedLaneFinding/README.md

 ---
 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
 ###Camera Calibration

 In order to detect correctly the lanes, because cameras uses lenses and are not a pinhole camera, the camera need to be calibrated in order to obtain a transformation of the images like they were captured using an ideal model.